lukaswhite/task_monitor/README.md

 > Note that this is only stored in memory, but it's easy to provide a storage mechanism.

 It also allows you to ensure that the same task cannot be run more than once at the same time.
-This is particularly useful if, for example, you use a package like Cron to schedule regular maintenance tasks.
+This is particularly useful if, for example, you use a package like [cron](https://pub.dev/packages/cron) to schedule regular maintenance tasks.
 Should a task take longer than expected to run, you may opt to skip it on the next scheduled run.

 ## Fundamentals